hanna-greaves/Token-Says/README.md

    * **Only While Moving:** This toggle is available for the Action Type of Token Movement Start for audio sayings.
 The sound will play from the time when the token begins movement up to the time when the token stops movement.
 Useful for things like audible footsteps.
    * **Minimum Movement Time:** Set a time in microseconds that, if the estimated animation time for the token to move from point start to destination is less than this, then the audio track is not played.
    * **Alternate Audio Track:** Add a track to play instead of the primary track in the event that the Minimum Movement Time is not met.
 * **Activation Conditions:** A list of active effect labels, separated using your settings separator, that token must have one of in order for saying to trigger.
 Also supports condition labels for systems that utilize the effects data structure for conditions.
+Also supports wildcards (when adjacent box is checked).
 * **Likelihood:** Set on a scale of 1 to 100 what percent of the time the token will say something for this given saying.
 For example, a 33 for a likelihood that triggers on initiave rolls will cause the token to say something 33% of the time when they roll initiative.
 * **Limit:** Specify a number above 0.
 Token Says will count each time a token says this saying.
 Once that count meets this specified limit, that token will no longer say this saying.
 Counts towards limits live on each token on a scene and can be reset from within that token's token configuration form.
 * **Macro:** select a macro within the world to run when the saying triggers